707Anurag707/AI_jobs_salary_analysis/README.md

 # AI_jobs_salary_analysis
-Salary varies with experience level and not job title.
+1.Salary varies with experience level and not job title and employment type.

-Variations that are plotted:
+2.Variations that are plotted:

 -Heatmap: Experience Level vs Remote Ratio